 On August 16, 1992, a lawsuit was filed against Dr. Kapoor in the United States District Court for the Northern District of Illinois by Fujisawa Pharmaceutical Co., Ltd. and Fujisawa USA, Inc. ("Fujisawa").
 The complaint alleged that Dr. Kapoor, while President and Chief Executive Officer of Lyphomed, Inc., a company acquired by Fujisawa, violated provisions of the Federal securities laws and the Racketeer Influenced and Corrupt Organizations Act (RICO), and also asserted certain state law claims.
 The factual basis of the complaints alleges that Dr. Kapoor filed false applications for generic drug approvals with the FDA on behalf of Lyphomed, Inc. On July 25, 1996, the complaint was dismissed in part, and Dr. Kapoor was granted summary judgment on the remaining claims.
-On June 16, 1997, the Court of Appeals for the 7th Circuit reversed the District Court.
+On June 16, 1997, the Court of Appeals for the 7th Circuit reversed the District Court's order dismissing the RICO claims and remanded the case to the District Court.
+Dr. Kapoor has filed a motion for summary judgment on the RICO claims.
 Dr. Kapoor vigorously denies the allegations and filed a complaint against Fujisawa in Illinois state court on August 27, 1996 claiming breach of contract, defamation of character and other state law claims.

 All directors hold office until the annual meeting of stockholders of the Company following their election or until their successors are duly elected and qualified.
 Officers are appointed by the Board of Directors and serve at its discretion.

 The Company pays independent directors \$7,500 per annum, plus \$500 for each Board of Directors meeting attended in person and \$250 for each Board of Directors meeting attended by telephone.
 Members who serve on either the Audit or Compensation Committees are paid \$300 for each meeting attended in person and \$150 for each meeting attended by telephone.
 Committee chairmen also are paid \$500 per annum.
 During 1997, the Company granted independent Directors (other than Dr. Kapoor) ten year non-qualified stock options to purchase 3,500 shares of the Company's Common Stock at an exercise price equal to the fair market value of the Common Stock on the date of grant.
 For information concerning stock options granted to Directors of the Company, see "Management -- Stock Options."